How to Create a Budget for College

-A fixed expense is a recurring cost of which the amount never changes.
-These expenses are paid regularly (weekly, monthly, quarterly, or yearly).
+A fixed expense is a recurring cost paid regularly (weekly, monthly, quarterly, or yearly).
+The amount you pay for a fixed expense doesn't usually change or changes very little.
 Some examples of common fixed expenses are a college meal plan, rent, insurance, subscriptions, and car payments.
 The amount that you pay towards student loan debt or debt from credit cards on a monthly basis could also be considered a fixed expense.

 Most fixed expenses are essential, but there are a few costs that are fixed and non-essential.
-For example, a streaming service costs $10 per month.
+For example, a streaming service may cost $10 per month.
 Although this cost is fixed from month to month, you don’t necessarily need a streaming service to survive.
-Therefore, a streaming service is a fixed non-essential expense.
+Therefore, you would consider a streaming service a fixed non-essential expense.

 Utilizing student discounts is a good way to help you reduce the cost of some of your non-essential monthly expenses.
 Some of these “non-essential purchases” could be considered essential in moderation and in certain circumstances.

-A Variable Expense is a potential cost that varies each month depending on your personal spending decisions.
-Examples of variable expenses include gasoline, car maintenance, groceries, phone bills, and so on.
+A variable expense is a potential cost that varies each month depending on your personal spending decisions.
+Variable expenses include gasoline, car maintenance, groceries, phone bills, and so on.
 For example, if you have a phone plan that charges you based on the number of calls you make, a month that you make 20 calls will cost less than a month that you make 35 calls.
 The same concept occurs with gas expenses.
 If you don’t drive your car, you won’t have to fill up with gas as often.
 Essentially, variable expenses change with your usage of the item.

 Creating Your Budget